-A Brief History of the Farm Labor Organizing Committee (FLOC) & NFWM's Support
+The Farm Labor Organizing Committee (FLOC)

 FLOC was founded in 1967 by Baldemar Velasquez, who, with his father, began organizing migrant farm workers in Ohio.
 The Velasquez family, from Texas, followed the Midwest migrant stream each season.
 Baldemar organized his first strike at the age of 12, early recognizing, and not accepting, the injustices farm workers faced.